microsoft/hi-ml/docs/source/azure_setup.md

 - A subscription to Azure.
 - An account that has "Owner" permissions to the Azure subscription.

-There are two ways to set up all necessary resources, either via the Azure portal or via the Azure Commandline Interface (CLI).
+There are two ways to set up all necessary resources, either via the Azure portal or via the Azure Command-line Interface (CLI).
 We recommend the CLI because all necessary resources can be easily created via a single script.

 ## Creating an AzureML workspace via the Azure Portal